asyncvlsi/ACT-editor/README.md

 - Click the `Add` button

-- In the `Add Repository` dialog that appears, click the `Local` button next to the `Location` field
+- In the `Add Repository` dialog that appears, click the `Archive` button next to the `Location` field

+- Add the actUpdateSite folder in the installer/actUpdateSite.

+- Check the `Uncategorized` box and click next

-- Select the ACT-Up
+- Restart eclipse to use the plugin